 Kathe Tallmadge transferred to the UW after a year at Kalamazoo College in Michigan.
 “After spending a year at a small liberal arts college with about 1,000 students total, I was very nervous to enter a large university,” Kathe explained.
 “These apprehensions were totally dismissed after only one quarter in the history department.
 I found small, personal classes, helpful advisors, and endless opportunities to pursue research.
 Each faculty member has provided a space where I have been able to grow both inside and outside of the classroom.”

-During her time at UW, Kathe has worked extensively with Professor Mira Green on an independent research project.
-“The idea came from my Junior Research Seminar and, over the past six months, I have been working on developing a refined paper about the reign and dining practices of Emperor Nero.
+During her time at the UW, Kathe has worked extensively with Professor Mira Green on an independent research project.
+“The idea came from my junior research seminar and, over the past six months, I have been working on developing a refined paper about the reign and dining practices of Emperor Nero.
 The research process led me to present my work at the Northwest Undergraduate Research Conference on the Ancient World, where I was able to meet with other historians interested in similar fields of research.
 Without the support and resources provided by the History Department I would not have been able to pursue any of these incredible opportunities.
-They provided support, advice, and funding for the conference and I feel now more than ever, prepared to take the next step in my academic career.”
-Professor Green echoed Kathe’s sentiments, commenting, “It was such a rare treat to work with Kathe on this research, to see her present her final version at the conference, and to watch her confidently answer questions about her work afterwards.
-She is truly a remarkable student and we are lucky to have her in the History Department. “
+They provided support, advice, and funding for the conference and I feel now, more than ever, prepared to take the next step in my academic career.”

 About a quarter of all history majors are transfer students and the department supports them in a variety of ways.
 For example, according to the Department of History’s Undergraduate Adviser Nell Gross, “Every summer we team up with a few other social science departments to offer a special orientation program specifically for transfer students to help them understand the programs and resources available to them.
 I’ve enjoyed seeing these students go above and beyond to take advantage of research opportunities in history!
 Seeking out faculty mentors, finding venues for sharing their work, and following through on a project from inception to completion are all incredibly important tasks that allow students to develop skills that they can use for further academic study or apply to careers in a wide variety of fields.
 And it has been such a treat to talk about these awesome projects with Brian and Kathe.”